yugabyte/platform-go-client/docs/XClusterNamespaceConfig.md

 ### NewXClusterNamespaceConfig

-`func NewXClusterNamespaceConfig(sourceNamespaceId string, ) *XClusterNamespaceConfig`
+`func NewXClusterNamespaceConfig(backupUuid string, restoreUuid string, sourceNamespaceId string, ) *XClusterNamespaceConfig`

 NewXClusterNamespaceConfig instantiates a new XClusterNamespaceConfig object This constructor will assign default values to properties that have it defined,